 Where to find help

 Okay, so you're totally on board with outsourcing, but where do you find those fellow freelancers to help?
 It's time to hit the job boards.
-Sites like Upwork and Freelancer can be a great starting point, and it doesn't hurt to work your professional network either.
+Sites like Upwork, Freelancer, and FreeeUp are a great place to begin your search, and it doesn't hurt to work your professional network either.
 Putting out the call on LinkedIn or mentioning your need to a contact can help make the process a little easier.

 You may be worried about the quality of the freelancers you'll find.
 How can you guarantee they'll do the work as well as you would?
 It can be a scary thought!
 But here's the thing: there will be good and bad freelancers everywhere you look.
 If you are really stressed about it, then hiring someone through a professional contact would probably be a better option for you, as they'll come with the recommendation of someone you know.